SharePoint/sp-dev-docs/docs/general-development/bcs-rest-api-reference-for-sharepoint.md

-Contains reference information for constructing Representational State Transfer (REST) URLs to access and manipulate external data sources using Business Connectivity Services (BCS) in SharePoint 2013.
+Contains reference information for constructing Representational State Transfer (REST) URLs to access and manipulate external data sources using Business Connectivity Services (BCS) in SharePoint.
-## Using RESTful APIs to access external data in SharePoint 2013
+## Using RESTful APIs to access external data in SharePoint
 <a name="bkmk_Overview"> </a>

-The REST interface provided by SharePoint 2013 enables you to access most SharePoint 2013 resources through specially constructed URLs.
+The REST interface provided by SharePoint enables you to access most SharePoint resources through specially constructed URLs.
 Business Connectivity Services (BCS) uses this architecture to provide access to external data.